Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/introduction-to-siem.md

 ## 🎯 What I Learned

-- What a SIEM is and why raw log analysis alone isn't enough
+- What a SIEM is and why raw log analysis alone isn't enough.
 - The categories of log sources (host-centric vs network-centric)
 - Key challenges with logs before a SIEM comes into play
 - Core SIEM features